 - Moderna (MRNA) is currently working on a mRNA type vaccine they have named mRNA–1273 — currently in phase 1.

-- Novavax (NVAX) is developing a vaccine derived from coronavirus spike (S) protein and using their proprietary Matrix-M adjuvant to boost immune responses.
+- Novavax (NVAX) is developing a vaccine derived from coronavirus spike (S) protein NVX-CoV2373 and using their proprietary Matrix-M adjuvant to boost immune responses.
 They received a multi-million dollar grant from the Coalition for Epidemic Preparedness Innovations (CEPI) to support their research.
 Novavax vaccine candidates are currently in pre-clinical studies with a human trials planned to start mid-May with expected results in July 2020.

 - Sanofi (SNY) thru Sanofi Pasteur, the vaccines global business unit of Sanofi, is working with Biomedical Advanced Research and Development Authority (BARDA) to use its DNA recombinant technology platform to produce a COVID-19 vaccine.
 It is also working with BARDA on building state of the art facilities in the US for the production of an adjuvanted recombinant vaccine.
 Initially, these facilities were planned to be used in the event of a flu pandemic but these facilities could also be used for COVID-19 vaccines.

 - Vaxart (VXRT) and Emergent BioSolutions (EBS) have entered into an agreement whereby Emergent BioSolutions would help develop and manufacture Vaxart’s oral vaccines which are currently being evaluated.

 - Vir Biotechnology (VIR) and Biogen (BIIB) signed a letter of intent for the development and clinical manufacture of a COVID-19 vaccine derived from Vir Biotechnology’s proprietary antibody platform.